maia-score/documentation/docs/paths/payments/post.md

 ---
-id:
+id: createPayment
 slug: payments-post
-title:
+title: Create a new payments record
-sidebar_label:
+sidebar_label: POST
-description: Create a new payments record
+description: Register a new payment to a customer historial.
 ---

 <!-- prettier-ignore-start -->